MirekNguyen/jobs-cz-rss-generator/README.md

 ## Building and Running with Docker

-1. Navigate to the directory containing the Dockerfile.
+1. Navigate to the directory containing the docker-compose.yml.

 ```
 cd <project>/docker
 ```

-2. Run the following command to build the Docker image:
+2. Run the service using the following command

 ```
 docker-compose up -d
 ```

-3. Alternatively, you can build it using Dockerfile
+3. Alternatively, you can build it on your own using Dockerfile

 -   Navigate to the root directory of the project

 ```
-cd </project>
+cd <project>
 ```

 -   Build